Deciding Which Topics to Measure

-- Choosing Panorama Scales - This is a printable resource that can be helpful when selecting scales from Panorama’s content yourself or with a group of individuals in order to come to consensus about which topics to measure.
+- Choosing Panorama Topics - This is a printable resource that can be helpful when selecting scales from Panorama’s content yourself or with a group of individuals in order to come to consensus about which topics to measure.

-How many scales should we choose?
+How many topics should we choose?

 - Survey length.
 On average, students in grades 6-12 and adults can answer three questions in a minute.
-A survey with five scales should take the average student or adult 10 minutes to complete.
+A survey with five topics should take the average student or adult 10 minutes to complete.

-Can we include all the scales?
+Can we include all of the topics?